-HBSC research Principal Investigator for Poland in 2004-2018, acting as a co-coordinator since mid-2018.
+HBSC research Principal Investigator for Poland in 2004-2018, acting as a co-coordinator since mid-2018, Deputy Principal Investigator for Poland since 2020.
 Affiliated with the Institute of Mother and Child in Warsaw since 1990, and still working part-time at its Child and Adolescent Health Department.
 Professor of the Collegium Medicum of the University of Zielona Góra (Humanization of Medicine and Sexology Department).
 In permanent collaboration with numerous journals, including the Journal of Mother and Child and IJERPH.
 True to her education (econometrics and statistics), she is passionate about the application of advanced statistical data analysis methods in epidemiological research and health survey design.
 Constantly on the lookout for new research areas, particularly where medicine meets social sciences.
 Her current primary area of research within the scope of the HBSC network involves analysis of health competence in students.
 After over 40 years in the profession, she finds her greatest joy in working with young scientists and sharing her experience.

 HBSC Co-Principal Investigator for Poland since 2018.
 HBSC research network member since 2003.
 Psychotherapist working with children and adolescents, and their families.
 University lecturer.
 Assistant Professor at the Biomedical Basis of Development and Sexology Unit at the Pedagogy Department of the University of Warsaw (2012-present).
 Teaches classes on human development psychology and mental health disorders in children and adolescents.
 Advisor to the “Direction-Development” Students’ Science Club.
 Former employee of the Child and Adolescent Health Department of the Institute of Mother and Child (2000-2016).
 Her research interests Focus on social support, health-related quality of life, and particularly on students with chronic diseases and their life at school.
 Her work includes research concerning preparing teachers for work with students suffering from chronic diseases.
 Authored and co-authored dozens of scientific publications.
 Appreciates the opportunity to combine her research pursuits with therapeutic work.
 In her private life, a wife and mother of two.
 Enjoys reading and spending time with her loved ones.
 Lover of cats.